statgen/raremetal.js/src/docs/portal-api.md

 ```

 In this case, the ID can be any integer, so long as it is unique across all of the masks sent in the request.

+Note that both `masks` and `maskDefinitions` should not be given together.

 #### Response